dholab/SNAILS/README.md

 # SNAILS v1.0
 Slow Nucleic Acid Instrument for Long Sequences

-SNAILS is a 3D printed liquid handling robot.
-It was created by Trent Prall and Emma Neumann to improve ultralong read sequencing projects by reducing shearing due to pipetting.
+SNAILS was created Trent Prall and Emma Neumann.
+Its purpose is to improve ultralong read sequencing library preparation by reducing shearing due to pipetting.

 **NOTE** we are currently preparing an assembly video for interested parties, please follow this repository for updates